Are you required to file to LOTR?

 Relevant Corporation

 A corporation or limited liability company, but does not include a corporation or limited liability company that is (a) referred to in Schedule 1 of LOTA, or (b) added by regulation to Schedule 1 of LOTA.
+A corporation means a company, a body corporate, a body politic and corporate, an incorporated association or a society, however and wherever incorporated, but does not include a municipality or a corporation sole.

 Relevant Trust